-Tender, meaty, and flavorful vegan meatballs are here!
+Tender, meaty, and flavorful vegan teriyaki meatballs are here!

 We start with the aromatics.
 Cook onion and garlic until fragrant, then add the mushrooms that will not only add a ton of flavor but also texture and moisture to the balls.
 Once the mushrooms are cooked and have reduced, it’s time to add the spices.
 I went with smoked paprika, cumin, chili, and oregano.

 Next, you transfer the mixture to a food processor and add the rest of the ingredients.
 Almond flour adds richness, pecans crunchiness, and red kidney beans softness.
-For even more texture I added cooked buckwheat groats.
-I have used them many times here is savory or sweet recipes, I love their nutty flavor and chewy texture.
+For even more texture, I added cooked buckwheat groats.
+I have used them many times in savory or sweet recipes, I love their nutty flavor and chewy texture.
 If you can’t find buckwheat groats, you can use brown rice, steel-cut oats, or bulgur.

 Give it a few pulses until it has a coarse texture that looks like ground meat.
 Then transfer to a bowl and add some vital wheat gluten.
-I try to keep most of the recipes here gluten-free, but once in a blue moon I use all-purpose flour, or in this case pure gluten.
-The reason I added gluten is to give the meatballs a stretchy texture, it’s very subtle as I don’t use much but it’s enough to take them to the next level, plus they hold together better.
+I try to keep most of the recipes here gluten-free, but once in a blue moon, I use all-purpose flour, or in this case, pure gluten.
+The reason I added gluten is to give the meatballs a stretchy texture.
+It’s very subtle, as I don’t use it much, but it’s enough to take them to the next level, plus they hold together better.

-Now if you want to make the balls gluten-free, just omit the gluten.
-Obviously, you won’t have the same meaty texture but they will still taste great!
+Now, if you want to make the balls gluten-free, omit the gluten.
+Obviously, you won’t have the same meaty texture, but they will still taste great!

 Finally, shape into balls and bake for about 20 minutes in the oven before shallow-frying in a skillet until golden brown.

-The teriyaki sauce is very easy, you simply combine soy sauce, maple syrup, toasted sesame oil, lime juice, and minced garlic in a small bowl.
+The teriyaki sauce is very easy.
+You combine soy sauce, maple syrup, toasted sesame oil, lime juice, and minced garlic in a small bowl.
 Then dissolve a teaspoon of cornstarch into it so the sauce thickens when heated.
-Pour the sauce in the skillet, mix to coat the balls and remove from heat.
+Pour the sauce into the skillet, mix to coat the balls, and remove from heat.
 It’s now ready to serve!

 Let me know in the comments if you try this recipe!